applejxd/dotfiles/home/dot_claude/commands/commit.md

 ## Your task

-Based on the above changes, create a single git commit.
+Based on the above changes, **draft a commit message only**.
 Follow the Conventional Commits format.

+**DO NOT**:

+- Execute `git commit`
+- Execute `git add`
+- Add "Co-Authored-By: Claude" or any co-author tags
+- Add links to Claude Code

+**DO**:

+- Show the proposed commit message
+- Explain the changes briefly
+- Let the user manually commit when ready